 Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial statements of the current period.
 These matters were addressed in the context of my audit of the financial statements as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.
+I communicated the key audit matters to the Finance and Audit Committee.

-Key audit matter How our audit addressed the key audit matter

-Valuation of level 3 directly held assets Refer to note 2 (d) Fair value measurement of financial assets and liabilities

-At 30 June 2021, Australian Super's directly held assets included investments in Australian and international infrastructure and international property, amongst others.
+Key audit matter How our audit addressed the key audit matter Valuation of level 3 directly held assets Refer to note 3 Investments I assessed the design and tested the operating effectiveness of certain controls supporting AustralianSuper's directly held asset valuation At 30 June 2022, AustralianSuper's directly held assets included investments in Australian and international infrastructure and property, amongst process, including controls relating to the review and approval of valuations adopted. others.
+I performed risk assessment procedures over the

-Note 2 (d) of the financial statements describes the valuation methodology used by AustralianSuper to measure the fair value of the directly held assets under Australian Accounting Standards.
+Note 3 of the financial statements describes the valuation methodology used by AustralianSuper to measure the fair value of the directly held assets under Australian Accounting Standards.
 AustralianSuper's valuation standard requires that most material directly held assets are valued on a quarterly basis by external valuation experts.

-The following assumptions are used in the valuation of directly held assets, amongst others:
+The following key assumptions are used in the valuation of directly held assets, amongst others:

 - Infrastructure:

 - discount rate

 - projected future cash flows

 - Property:

-- o capitalisation rate
+- capitalisation rate

 - discount rate

-- projected future cash flows
+- $\circ \quad \text{projected future cash flows} \\$